-Our website is closed until Wednesday, March 10th for employee training so we can better serve you.
+Our Office will be closed until Monday, September 20th for employee training so we can better serve you.
+We will continue to accept orders but they will be processed on Monday, September 20th when we are back in the office.
 Make sure to enter coupon code WELOVEYOU to receive 10% off your entire purchase.
 Thank you for your understanding.
 We look forward to taking excellent care of you.

 Click Here to return to the News You Can Use page.